 Last Updated on

-Many in the industry and professionals around the globe are used to meat and dairy being the undisputed king and queen when it comes to protein sources.
+Switching from a meat-based diet to a plant-based one is such a big move since many in the industry are used to meat and dairy being the undisputed king and queen of protein source.

 What It Gets Right

-It's crucial to combat the stereotypes and tropes built up with terms such as "soy-boy" and review the connotations that go with it.
+It's crucial to combat the stereotypes and images built up with terms such as "soy-boy" and review the connotations that go with it.

-The Game Changers spends time interviewing doctors and professionals on the relationship between testosterone and eating a plant-based diet.
+The Game Changers spends time interviewing doctors and professionals on the relationship between testosterone and eating a plant-based diet to explain the concept better.

 While the critics may claim that the majority of their input, advice, and testimony are all anecdotal and lacking in substance.